-AUTUMN TERM 2020 - YEAR EIGHT
+AUTUMN TERM 2021 - YEAR EIGHT

-COMPUTING All year groups will start the year looking at internet safety and the efficient management of files.
-Students will cover advanced understanding of computer systems while taking an in depth look at the hardware and software components that make up a computer and a computer network.
-Year 8 will then extend their programming skills in python.
-They will investigate lists/arrays, sub routines, reading/writing to a file as well as developing their own software solutions to many real world scenarios.
-FRENCH Year 8 students will begin the Autumn Term revising important vocabulary and grammar from previous years.
+DESIGN TECHNOLOGY - includes COOKING & NUTRITION & PRODUCT DESIGN In design technology students will extend their existing knowledge to develop their independent skills.
+Greater emphasis will be on key words, material characteristics and looking at the advantages and disadvantages of CAD/CAM in the 21st Century.
+Traditional hand tool skills will be used alongside new and emerging technologies.
+In cooking and nutrition students will prepare ingredients and create dishes of their own.
+They will investigate the nutritional properties of foods and learn about how to adapt recipes to suit their own tastes and budget.
+90% of the dishes cooked will be savoury.
+DRAMA This term, pupils will explore some key elements of Stanislavski's system.
+Stanislavski was one of the most influential theatre practitioners of the twentieth century, creating a detailed and disciplined system by which an actor could create a sense of truth on stage, challenging the melodramatic and declamatory style of acting present in theatres at the time.
+FRENCH Year Eight students will begin the autumn term revising important vocabulary and grammar from previous years.
 They will then move on to learn how to talk about their hobbies and future plans.
 Students will develop their pronunciation and French accent and also learn how to make their writing more complex with the addition of conjunctions, timephrases and opinions.
 They will be introduced to the important grammar concept of infinitives and the key verb 'aller'.
-HISTORY Students will start by exploring the so-called 'Golden Age' during the Tudor era, before investigating the question, 'Why did the English kill their king in 1649?'
-The Industrial era in Britain will then form the focus of a depth study, so that the huge industrial, economic, political and social changes in this important period can be understood.
+HISTORY Pupils will base their studies on an important Big Question about Britain in the industrial age - was it a great time to be alive?
+Individual enquiry questions include: What were conditions like in the coal mines?
+What made Sheffield (an industrial town) stink?
+Who were some of the heroes of public health?
+How did Jack the Ripper's actions contribute to social reform in the Industrial era?
 Further development of the skills of understanding, chronology, interpreting sources and cause and consequence will take place, as we gradually build towards the skills required at GCSE level.
-GEOGRAPHY Students will begin by challenging the term development and tackle misconceptions about this.
+GEOGRAPHY Students will begin by challenging the term 'development' and tackle misconceptions about this.
 To do this they will explore the perception and representation of a place using a range of sources to avoid a single narrative.
 Students will consider how the history, geography and politics of a place can still influence development today.
 This topic will allow students to use their graphicacy and numeracy skills to present and analyse data.
 Students will then move onto environmental and physical geography through the study of fragile ecosystems.
 This topic will allow students to understand the threats and opportunities facing some of the world's most fragile ecosystems and question their own actions and role in our globalised world.
-Throughout their studies, they will draw on previously learned geography they are studying.
-ART Year 8 students will be working on the figure project.
-They learn the technicalities of drawing figurative studies before investigating the figure in motion.
-Their final outcome is a wire sculpture, inspired by the work of Calder.
-This project mimics a GCSE structure and more emphasis is given to Assessment Objectives and design ideas towards personal responses.
-Each objective is graded as either emerging, developing, secure or mastered at the end of the project.
-Year 8 aims to develop creativity and encourages students to experiment more with materials and drawing techniques.
-MUSIC Students will be developing their understanding of pulse, metre, tempo and rhythm through learning body percussion techniques and sequences.
-They will also be investigating the key elements of music (melody, articulation, dynamics, structure, instrumentation, texture) through listening and research activities.
-In the second half of the term, we will looking at pop and rock music: learning about the social and historical context and exploring some standard chord sequences.
+Throughout their studies, they will draw on previously learned geographical skills and revisit old and new geographical concepts to connect the geography they are studying.
+MUSIC Year Eight students will be looking at Jazz.
+They will listen to a variety of styles within the Jazz genre including New Orleans, Swing and Modern.
+They will perform, improvise and compose in a Jazz style.

-AUTUMN TERM 2020 - YEAR EIGHT
+AUTUMN TERM 2021 - YEAR EIGHT